Best AI for Business Plans 2025: Guide and Tools Comparison

 What to look for in a business plan copilot

-- Structured research that cites sources and benchmarks you can reuse in slides.
+- Structured research that cites sources and benchmarks you can reference in your plan.

-- Security that meets GDPR and keeps ownership with you.
+- Security practices that keep data ownership with you.

 How Funderly approaches readiness